YORK CITY SOUTH

 What went wrong?
 Well a succession of managers didn't help.
 Alan Little was sacked in 1999, Neil Thompson lasted less than 12 months and now Terry Dolan is in charge.
 Thompson bought in his own players, so did Dolan, who at the last count had made 18 permanent signings in under 2 years.
 That's forgetting about all the various loan signings and triallists who've also passed through the club.

-The gamble on maintaining and even improving our Division 2 status failed with relegation back to Division 3 in 1999.
+The gamble on maintaining and even improving our Division 2 (Tier 3) status failed with relegation back to Division 3 in 1999.
 Eschewing our traditional (cheap to finance) policy of developing our own youngsters (Marco Gabbiadini & John Byrne etc.) and blending those with other young players signed from other clubs (Dean Kiely, Jon McCarthy and co.), we went for experience (with wages to match) to pull us around.

 We were left with a bloated squad, the type of player signed largely explains the wages explosive.
 Veteran Steve Agnew signed a £1,700 a week 3 year contract in 1998 and I'm sure later signings such as Alan Fettis, Chris Fairclough, Peter Swan, Peter Duffield, Alex Mathie and Lee Nogan didn't come cheap.
 Matters were not help by the long term injuries sustained by Fairclough, Swan, Duffield and Mathie.